 The Outerbridge Crossing opened to traffic on June 29, 1928, the same day as the Goethals Bridge.
 This marked the successful completion of the then-fledgling Port Authority's first bistate development project.
 Originally called the Arthur Kill Bridge, it was later named in honor Eugenius H. Outerbridge, who was the Port Authority's first chairman and one of the signers of the compact between New York and New Jersey that created the Port Authority.
-The span, which connects Perth Amboy, New Jersey, with Tottenville, Staten Island, is the outermost crossing in the port district, used by just over 30 million vehicles in 2008.
+The bridge was designed by John Alexander Low Waddell and, at the time, built under the auspices of the Port of New York Authority.
+The span, which connects Perth Amboy, New Jersey, with Tottenville, Staten Island, is the outermost crossing in the port district, used by approximately 30 million vehicles in 2014.

 On the New York side, the Outerbridge Crossing leads to the Verrazano-Narrows Bridge via the West Shore Expressway to the Staten Island Expressway (I-278).
 On the New Jersey side, it leads to the New Jersey Turnpike (I-95) and the Garden State Parkway via State Highway 440.

-In 2003, the Outerbridge Crossing celebrated 75 years of service to the public.
+In June of 2015, the Outerbridge Crossing celebrated 87 years of service to the public.
 The Port Authority of NY & NJ is proud to continue to preserve, enhance, and invest in this important part of our legacy.